revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 It will throw a compile time error that Revature is not a functional interface, since it has 2 abstract methods.</details>

-# Problem Solving
+# Problem-Solving
-20: Convert the following code into lambda expresssion.
+20: Convert the following code into a lambda expression.
 ``` java
 import java.util.Scanner;
 public class Addition